 Jenn has been hiking since 1997 and backpacking since 2004.
 She uses a double-wall tent for a shelter and tries to pack as light as possible.
 There are just some things she cannot give up in the backcountry.

 Since moving to California Jenn is mountain biking more than ever.
 She knows many of the local mountain biking trails and even mountain bikes at night.
-In April 2011 she completed the Counting Coup mountain bike race; 42 miles and over 8,000 feet of climbing.
+In April 2011 and 2013 she completed the Counting Coup mountain bike race; 42 miles and over 8,000 feet of climbing.
+In 2013 she shaved off an hour and 20 minutes off her previous time in 2011.

 Jenn works at a local hospital in the physical rehabilitation department.
 She is a docent at Irvine Ranch Conservancy/OC Parks and a Trail Assistant Volunteer at Crystal Cove (California State Park).